-In order to ensure that the technical side of the project runned smoothly and timely, UMC Utrecht called in various data and IT specialists.
-The multidisciplinary Big Data for Small Babies team consisted of two engineers from IT-consultant Finaps, SAS consultants and Daniel Vijlbrief, neonatologist and paediatrician at UMC Utrecht.
-They used SAS Enterprise Guide and SAS Enterprise Miner to make all the data accessible (and anonymous).
-With SAS Visual Analytics they could analyse and visualise the data.
+To ensure that the technical side of the project ran smoothly and timely, UMC Utrecht called in various data and IT specialists.
+The multidisciplinary Big Data for Small Babies team consisted of two engineers from IT consultant Finaps, SAS consultants and Daniel Vijlbrief, neonatologist and pediatrician at UMC Utrecht.
+They used SAS Enterprise Guide and SAS Enterprise Miner to make the data accessible (and anonymous).
+With SAS Visual Analytics they could analyze and visualize the data.

 UMC Utrecht – Facts & Figures

-of the babies were treated unnecessarily with antibiotics
+of babies had been treated unnecessarily with antibiotics, a study revealed

-The model that was developed has an accuracy of 90% in forecasting the presence of the bacteria that causes sepsis
+accuracy in forecasting the presence of the bacteria that causes sepsis, using SAS

 An algorithm that prevents unnecessary use of antibiotics

 This algorithm can prevent unnecessary use of antibiotics in premature babies.
-After all, sepsis is an important clinical problem and UMC Utrecht had limited knowledge of the course of the infection, including the peak moment of the infection.
-In retrospect, sixty percent of the babies were treated unnecessarily with antibiotics, with all consequences that treatment entails such as dependence to the medicine and financial implications.
+After all, sepsis is an important clinical problem, and UMC Utrecht had limited knowledge of the course of the infection, including the peak moment of the infection.
+In retrospect, 60% of the babies were treated unnecessarily with antibiotics, with all consequences that treatment entails, such as dependence to the medicine and financial implications.
 Moreover, every baby with sepsis has to be hospitalised one week longer.

 These outcomes required further investigation.
-If the algorithm-driven model indicated a seventy-five percent certainty that the result of the test will be negative (or positive), doctors were prepared to consider it.
-Depending on the error margin, the model that was developed has an accuracy of ninety percent in forecasting the presence of the bacteria that causes sepsis.
+If the algorithm-driven model indicated a 75% certainty that the result of the test will be negative (or positive), doctors were prepared to consider it.
+Depending on the error margin, the model that was developed has an accuracy of 90% in forecasting the presence of the bacteria that causes sepsis.
 This is significantly higher than when doctors make predictions based on examination of the patient and present symptoms.
-In that case, the accuracy is forty percent.
+In that case, the accuracy is 40%.

-The new insights give UMC Utrecht the underpinnings they need to base their decisions on.
-Prior to the SAS model it was mainly based on the patient’s examination combined with gut feeling.
+The new insights give UMC Utrecht the underpinnings it needs to base its decisions on.
+Prior to the SAS model, it was mainly based on the patient’s examination combined with gut feeling.